Machine Learning with Confidential Computing: A Systematization of Knowledge: Machine Learning

 \mysub{White-box or black-box.} Here we further describe a common way of categorizing ML attacks: white-box and black-box.
 Naturally, adversaries have different levels of prior information before performing attacks.
 Here, ML attack surfaces can be categorized based on whether one attack requires access to the internal architecture of a ML model~\cite{papernot2018sok, sablayrolles2019white}.
 All above-mentioned attacks can be grouped into white-box or black-box based on the level of required knowledge of the target ML model.
 With regards to black-box attacks, model stealing usually starts from the outside without any prior information and aims to learn the model itself.
 Also, membership inference attacks on data privacy are typically black-box because it is already much more efficient than white-box attacks as shown in previous research~\cite{sablayrolles2019white, yeom2018privacy}.
 White-box access does not significantly increase the attack `advantage' in disclosing membership privacy.
 On the other side, the white-box attack includes almost all data reconstruction attacks, some adversarial example attacks, and attribute inference attacks.
 These attacks usually require detailed model parameters/gradients in order to be performed or have reasonable performance.
-We refer to Papernot~\etal's survey~\cite{papernot2018sok} for more details about security and privacy vulnerability in ML.
+We refer to Papernot~\etal's survey~\cite{papernot2018sok} and NIST's publication~\cite{vassilev2024adversarial} for more details about the taxonomy and terminology of ML's security and privacy vulnerabilities.